tgnemecek/locamex/readme.md

 ## Changelog:

+### Version 1.3.6

+- Readme: added correct indentation using double tabs;
+- App: changed logos to better quality ones (and without clipping corners);

 ### Version 1.3.5

 - Readme: Re-styled lists and removed double spaces;
 - App:
     - Created and configured AWS S3;
     - Created and added a logo for the system (AppHeader and Login);
 - Database/MaintenanceTable: Created a temporary table for printing purposes only (no functionality);

 ### Version 1.3.0

 - Api:
     - All Apis now check for visible = true when finding in the db (except History);
     - All Apis now sort the database before sending, removed sorting in client;
     - Apis now check for visible = true on db.check() and throw error if item is not visible anymore;
 - Contract:
     - ModularScreen: div is now scrolling;
     - Header: client now only shows Cancel button if contract is inactive;
 - Readme: added double spaces as return;

 ### Version 1.2.5

 - Database:
     - All tables are now alphabetically sorted by default using the description field as reference;
     - ContractsTable is the exception, being sorted in reverse order using the id field;

 ### Version 1.2.2

 - RegisterContainers:
     - Layout now uses a table with a scroll and all modules now appear;
     - Fixed error that required modular containers to have a Serial;
 - MongoDB: replaced old ids with new ObjectID generated strings;

 ### Version 1.2.1